 Chinese gooseberry, the golden Kiwi, has a delicate flavour and a pleasing fragrance, unlike the green Kiwi which is acidic to taste.
-The fruit can be eaten fresh, frozen, and as puree or juice.
+The fruit can be eaten fresh, frozen, and pureed or as a juice.
 It can be used to make wine and liquor as well.

 However, Kiwifruit could cause an allergic reaction.
 Fortunately, the symptoms would be mild.
-If you are allergic to avocados, figs, and hazelnut there is a chance you could be allergic to Kiwifruit too.
+If you are allergic to avocados, figs, and hazelnuts there is a chance you could be allergic to Kiwifruit too.

 If you are on anti-coagulation and high BP medication caution is advised.
 Consult your GP before consuming this fruit on a regular basis.